vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   evidence consistent with the intestinal methanogen overgrowth / (appendix as the reservoir of methanogens) theory?

+### Thirty-one days later (2024-08-18)

+This summary was added the next morning (2024-08-19).

+My symptoms seem to be more clearly shifting in the direction of pain, and the role of right side pain relative to central pain seems to have increased.
+Direct GI tract symptoms such as stomach rumble, flatulence, and burping seem to have further reduced.

 ## Current learnings

 I was updating [best practices around abdominal